-A new study shows that how mice are picked up by the experimenter can substantially change their behaviour in cognitive tests.
+A new study shows that how mice are picked up can substantially change their behaviour in cognitive tests.
 The work, by Dr Kelly Gouveia and Professor Jane Hurst from the University of Liverpool, was published in Scientific Reports today and funded by the NC3Rs1.

 The researchers discovered that mice handled by a ‘mouse-friendly’ tunnel for transfer to the test arena showed much more active exploration during testing than those picked up by the tail, showing that non-aversive tunnel handling improved mouse performance in behavioural tests compared to traditional tail handling.